-This healthy tuna salad recipe with avocado will be your new go-to lunch.
+This no mayo tuna salad with avocado will be your new go-to lunch recipe.
 It’s so easy to make, but also nutritious and tasty!
 It’s toddler approved, too. 🙂

 If you saw my Healthy Egg Salad Recipe post last week, this one will look familiar – and that’s because it is!
 The basic mix-ins are the same, but I include some fun variations (mediterranean tuna salad, anyone?) at the end of this post that are unique to the tuna situation.